DUCS-DS/lab2-JShew47/README.md

 #### Critique

-I would use the function **search** (defined above) in real life because COMPLETE OR DELETE THIS SENTENCE.
+I would use the function **search** (defined above) in real life because it utilizes a useful binary search algorithim.

-I would not use the function **search** in real life because OR COMPLETE OR DELETE THIS SENTENCE.